Using the Start Screen in Windows 8.1: Video

 Within any app window, you can roll to the hotspot in the lower-left corner, now shown as the “Start” button beginning in Windows 8.1, and click it to return to the Start screen.
 Alternately, you can press the Windows key on your keyboard to display the Start screen at any time.

 You can access a charm bar at the right side of the window by rolling your mouse pointer into the upper-right or lower-right corners of the screen.
 The charm bar will then appear and you can roll your mouse pointer over it to access its content.
 You can also open it by swiping in from the right edge of a touch screen, or by pressing the Windows + C keys on your keyboard.
-The charm bar allows you to perform actions such as sharing and saving content between your currently opened app and online storage, such as SkyDrive, which is included in Windows 8.1.
+The charm bar lets you perform actions like sharing and saving content between your currently opened app and online storage, like SkyDrive, in Windows 8.1.
 The default icons shown within the charm bar are “Search,” “Share,” “Start,” “Devices,” and “Settings.”

 Some apps, such as the Windows 8.1 app version of Internet Explorer 11, allow you to switch between opened tabbed windows within the app by right-clicking within the app window to display any opened tabbed windows within the app in a separate bar at the bottom of the app window.
 You can then click the tabbed browser window you want to display.

 When viewing an app window opened from the Start screen, you can close it by clicking and holding down at the top of the app window to grab the app window, and then dragging downward toward the bottom of the screen.
 You can also click and hold down at the top of the app window and then drag the app window to either the right or left sides of the interface to dock the app and keep it open while running other apps.